tdmorello/napari-tiler/README.md

 ## Contributing

+This project uses [Poetry](https://github.com/python-poetry/poetry) for dependency management.
+To set up the development environment, it is recommended to use:

+    conda env create -f environment.yaml

 Contributions are very welcome.
 Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.

 ## License